Documentation

 - GCP project with billing enabled.

-- Cloud Run region selected (example: us-central1).
+- Cloud Run region selected, for example

 GCP Setup